thecookingsenpai/autogpt-gui/README.md

 - [x] Code architecture definition
 - [x] All needed elements are in GUI
 - [x] Defining the best way to integrate autogpt
-- [x] Actual integeration of autogpt
+- [x] Actual integration of autogpt
 - [x] Alpha Version Release
 - [ ] Ability to work in non continuous mode
 - [ ] Debug of Alpha (issues are welcomed!)